Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Introduction

 \section{Introduction}

 The search for atmospheres on rocky exoplanets is one of the major science goals defining the early JWST era.
-However, we still lack definitive evidence of an atmosphere around any rocky planet, with only a few hints of signals reported to date (e.g. \citealt{Prune2024, 55cancrie, 55cancrie2, sulphur, Banerjee_2024}).
+However, we still lack any definitive evidence of an atmosphere around any rocky planet, with only a few hints of signals reported to date (e.g. \citealt{Prune2024, 55cancrie, 55cancrie2, sulphur, Banerjee_2024}).
 At present, M-dwarf systems offer the best hope of characterising rocky exoplanet atmospheres using current facilities and they have therefore become the targets of numerous JWST programs (e.g. \citealt{2023Natur.618...39G, 2023Natur.620..746Z, Mansfield2024, Alam2025}).
-It is still an open question how many M-dwarf targets can retain atmospheres due to the significant flaring and intense EUV emission these stars are believed to exhibit in their first $\sim\!1$ Gyr \citep{2016PhR...663....1S}.
-There is a large degree of uncertainty around the extent of this activity however, and a planet may still retain a secondary atmosphere after this active phase finishes \citep{Totton2024} or could even form a new secondary atmosphere from volcanic outgassing \citep{volcano_degas, Tian2024}.
-Ultimately the only way we will answer this question is by observing a sample of M-dwarf targets and measuring whether or not they host atmospheres.
+It remains an open question as to how many M-dwarf targets can retain atmospheres due to the significant flaring and intense EUV emission these stars are believed to exhibit in their first $\sim\!1$ Gyr \citep{2016PhR...663....1S}.
+However, there is a large degree of uncertainty around the extent of this activity, additionally, a planet might retain a secondary atmosphere after this active phase finishes \citep{Totton2024} or could even form a new secondary atmosphere from volcanic outgassing \citep{volcano_degas, Tian2024}.
+Ultimately, the only way we can answer this question is by observing a sample of M-dwarf targets and measuring whether or not they host atmospheres.